JamesBear/vive_ik_demo/README.txt

 - Download "vive_ik_test.rar"

 Note that the given source code is only for your reference and can't compile without error in Unity.
 To open this project in Unity:
-- Either buy an IK plugin (for example, FinialIK) at assetstore or implement one yourself.
+- Either buy an IK plugin (for example, FinalIK) at assetstore or implement one yourself.

 Copyright: HTC Corporation